 Each Share has one vote with respect to matters upon which a shareholder vote is required, consistent with the requirements of the 1940 Act and the rules promulgated thereunder.
 Shares of all funds of the Trust vote together as a single class, except that if the matter being voted on affects only a particular fund it will be voted on only by that fund and if a matter affects a particular fund differently from other funds, that fund will vote separately on such matter.
 As a Delaware statutory trust, the Trust is not required, and does not intend, to hold annual meetings of shareholders.
 Approval of shareholders will be sought, however, for certain changes in the operation of the Trust and for the election of Trustees under certain circumstances.
-Upon the written request of shareholders owning at least 10% of the Trust's Shares, the Trust will call for a meeting of shareholders to consider the removal of one or more Trustees and other certain matters.
+Upon the written request of shareholders to consider the removal of one or more Trustees and other certain matters.
 In the event that such a meeting is requested, the Trust will provide appropriate assistance and information to the shareholders requesting the meeting.